John Bidwell: Life in California

-Bidwell served as a delegate to the 1860 national convention of the U.S. Democratic Party.
+Mexican-American War and military service

+Soon after the outbreak of the Mexican–American War, Bidwell met with the leaders of the Bear Flag Revolt and drafted their constitution.
+He later attained the rank of major while fighting at Fort Stockton.
+In August 1846, he was appointed Alcalde of Mission San Luis Rey by John C. Frémont, where he served until the end of the war.
 He was appointed brigadier general of the California Militia in 1863.
-After switching parties, he was a delegate to the national convention of the Republican Party in 1864.
-That year he was elected to the U.S. House of Representatives, serving as a Republican representative for California from 1865 to 1867.

-In 1865, General Bidwell backed a petition from settlers at Red Bluff, California to protect Red Bluff's trail to the Owyhee Mines of Idaho.
+From 1863 to 1864, Bidwell and other local financiers built the Humboldt Wagon Road connecting Chico to the mining districts of Nevada.
+Around this time, in 1865, General Bidwell backed a petition from settlers at Red Bluff, California to protect Red Bluff's trail to the Owyhee Mines of Idaho.
 The United States Army commissioned seven forts for this purpose.
 One site was near Fandango Pass at the base of the Warner Mountains, in the north end of Surprise Valley.
 On June 10, 1865, what was named Fort Bidwell was ordered to be built there.
 The fort was built amid escalating fighting with the Snake Indians of eastern Oregon and southern Idaho.
 It was a base for US Army operations in the Snake War, that lasted until 1868, and the later Modoc War.
 Although traffic dwindled on the Red Bluff route once the Central Pacific Railroad extended into Nevada in 1868, the Army staffed Fort Bidwell until 1890 to quell various uprisings and disturbances.
 A Paiute reservation and small community maintain the name Fort Bidwell.

+Belle ship disaster

+On February 5, 1856, Bidwell was one of several passengers traveling down the Sacramento River on the steamboat Belle when the ship's boiler exploded, killing several people instantly.
+Bidwell was sitting by the stove reading a newspaper when the explosion sent a piece of shrapnel the size of a quarter directly into his skull.
+Bidwell survived, but spent the rest of his life with a visible hole in his head.

+Political career

+Bidwell was selected as a delegate to the 1849 California Constitutional Convention, but did not attend because of mining business.
+Later that year, he was elected to the California State Senate, serving a single one-year term.
+He ran for State Senate again in 1855, but lost to incumbent Know Nothing John B. McGee by just 187 votes.
+He supervised conducting the federal census of California in 1850 and 1860, under national direction by Joseph C. G. Kennedy.
+Bidwell was a delegate to the 1860 Democratic National Convention in Charleston.
+He was the only West Coast delegate opposed to secession.
+He left the party soon after the outbreak of the Civil War, and in 1864 was a delegate to the National Union National Convention.